 - Autoimmune conditions.
 People with myasthenia gravis might be more likely to have autoimmune conditions, such as rheumatoid arthritis or lupus.

-Your doctor will review your symptoms and your medical history and conduct a physical examination.
-Your doctor might use several tests, including:
+Your health care provider will look at your symptoms and medical history and conduct a physical examination.
+Your provider might use several tests, including:

-Your doctor may check your neurological health by testing:
+Your provider may check your neurological health by testing:

 Tests to help confirm a diagnosis of myasthenia gravis might include: